Lake Tanganyika sardine: Evolutionary History

-Most clupeids are marine and Lake Tanganyika was formed by rifting and has never had a connection with sea, the sub-family that the Lake Tanganyika sardine and its relative the Lake Tanganyika Sprat, are members of, the Pellonulinae are common in southern and western Africa, for example Microthrissa royauxi and Potamothrissa acuitirostris in the Congo Basin.
-Molecular phylogenetic reconstructions indicate that the ancestors of these freshwater Pellonulines colonised West Africa 25–50 million years ago, at the end of a major marine incursion in the region.
-Pellonuline herring subsequently speciated in an evolutionary radiation in West Africa, spreading across the continent and colonising Lake Tanganyika during its early formation.
-This shows that while Lake Tanganyika has never been directly connected with the sea, the endemic freshwater clupeids of the lake are descended from fish who radiated out of an ancient marine incursion.
+Most clupeiforms are marine and Lake Tanganyika was formed by rifting and has never had a connection with sea, the family that the Lake Tanganyika sardine and its relative the Lake Tanganyika Sprat, are members of, the Dorosomatidae are common in southern and western Africa, for example Microthrissa royauxi and Potamothrissa acuitirostris in the Congo Basin.
+Molecular phylogenetic reconstructions indicate that the ancestors of these freshwater dorosomatids colonised West Africa 25–50 million years ago, at the end of a major marine incursion in the region.
+Dorosomatids subsequently speciated in an evolutionary radiation in West Africa, spreading across the continent and colonising Lake Tanganyika during its early formation.
+This shows that while Lake Tanganyika has never been directly connected with the sea, the endemic freshwater clupeiforms of the lake are descended from fish who radiated out of an ancient marine incursion.

-Etymology of the Scientific Name
+Etymology of the scientific name

 The generic name is derived from the Greek limno meaning lake, referring to this species' distribution in Lake Tanganyika; and thrissa, the Greek word for a kind of anchovy which is used here as a standard suffix for clupeids, the specific name miodon is a compound of mio- meaning less or small and odon meaning tooth, referring to smaller teeth compared to related species such as Pellonula vorax.